danielaparker/jsoncons/README.md

 ## What's new on master since Release 0.95

+- Renamed `error_handler` to `parse_error_handler`

+- Renamed `value_adapter` to `json_type_traits`

+- Only json arrays now support indexing to loop over values, this is no longer supported for `json` objects.
+Use a json object iterator instead.

 - Enhancements to json parsing and json parse event error notification.

-- Renamed `error_handler` to `parse_error_handler`

 - Static singleton `instance` methods have been added to `default_parse_error_handler` and `empty_json_input_handler`.